adrianburgoscolas/kidsrus_ecommerce/README.md

 - [Author](#author)
 - [Acknowledgments](#acknowledgments)

-**Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview

 ### The challenge

 FRONTEND DEVELOPER EXERCISE:
 Make a replica, in desktop version (non-responsive), of the following two pages:
-a) Page no. 1: Search Results
-This page contains a list of results from an article search.
+a) Page no. 1: Search Results This page contains a list of results from an article search.
 The functionalities that you must reproduce are the following:
- - When you first arrive at the page, articles are randomly displayed from the
-categories: for girls, for boys, for babies, for home, for play.
+- When you first arrive at the page, articles are randomly displayed from the categories: for girls, for boys, for babies, for home, for play.
 - By pressing any of these categories, either by clicking on the links as circles or to the left in the category box, all items should be displayed.
 - Items out of stock cannot be added to the shopping cart (GIF)
 - In-stock items can be added to cart.
 (GIFs)
 - Moving the mouse over the product displays another image of the same product in case it exists.
 - Show the stars according to the evaluation of the product.
 - Clicking on any product sends the user to a page that we will call product page (PDP).

-b) Page no. 2: Product Page
-This page contains the characteristics of a particular product.
+b) Page no. 2: Product Page This page contains the characteristics of a particular product.
 The functionalities that you must reproduce are the following:

- - The name of the product appears as the title of the page; as subtitle appears
-HOME: [category]: [product title].
+- The name of the product appears as the title of the page; as subtitle appears HOME: [category]: [product title].
 The category is a link that should send you to the page that you developed in part a) with the selected category.
 - Each product must have:
-● Name or title
+  - Name or title
-● Price.
+  - Price.
-● Quantity in stock.
+  - Quantity in stock.
-● Category
+  - Category
-● Tags
+  - Tags
-● Description.
-The description can be the same for all products (lorem ipsum).
+  - Description.
+The description can be the same for all products(lorem ipsum).
-● Additional information.
+  - Additional information.
-● Valuation.
+  - Valuation.
-● Sku (unique identifier).
+  - Sku (unique identifier).
-● Associated images.
+  - Associated images.
 - When you move the mouse over the product image, an image appears next to it augmented.
 - You can view the different images of the product by clicking on them.
 - You can view the description and additional information of the product.
 - The images of related products must be four (4) maximum, belonging to the same category.

 ### Screenshot